survos-sites/glimmer/README.md

 # Glimmer: A flickr-bundle demo

+DEPRECATED!
+Easier to re-create this application than to update it.

+More interesting would be to use jolicode/media-bundle

 The demo integrates survos/flickr-bundle, which is a wrapper for https://github.com/samwilson/phpflickr

 It also demonstrates how to deploy using symfony's secrets vault, putting only the decryption key in the environment variables of dokku.